CIndyCao15/portfolio/content/portfolio/Unity-AI-Powered-XR-Host.md

 image = "img/portfolio/Robi-cover.png"
 showonlyimage = false
-title = "Robi - AI-Powered XR Host at Signals by DigiBC and VIFF" description = "SandScape is a collaboration with BC Children's Hospital to develop a digital therapeutic tool for kids.
-Our agile team of six used Unity WebGL to create an interactive sandtray, designed to support therapy through engaging digital experiences." weight = 1
+title = "Robi - AI-Powered XR Host at Signals by DigiBC and VIFF" description = "Robi is a virtual guide for the Signals event.
+With a team of six, Robi was created in Unity, powered by a custom GPT, and deployed using WebGL and WebAR.
+This charming and helpful robot can answer custom questions and provide general guidance on artworks." weight = 1
 +++